-The employee handbook, or employee manual, is one of the most important documents your restaurant will produce.
-It is one of the most effective ways of training your employees to do things correctly.
-The handbook establishes the policies, procedures and other components that ought to be present in any business.
+The employee handbook or manual is one of the most important documents your restaurant will produce.
+It is an effective way of training your employees to do things correctly.
+The handbook establishes the policies, procedures and other components that should to be present in any business.
 This article provides guidelines for creating an employee handbook for the first time, or assessing and updating your old one.
-No matter how you make it, always consult with an employment lawyer or restaurant human resource professional before finalizing and publishing your handbook.
+No matter how it is created, always consult with an employment lawyer or restaurant human resource professional before finalizing and publishing your handbook.

 Why Your Restaurant Needs an Employee Handbook

-The employee handbook shows your staff that you are serious about your restaurant, and more importantly, their performance.
+Enhance professionalism.
+The employee handbook shows your staff that you are serious about your restaurant, and more importantly, serious about their performance.
 You have taken time to create it and your staff needs to take serious time to read and understand it.

-Restaurant employees do better work when they are confident of their job requirements and the specific procedures.
+Improve employee confidence.
+Restaurant employees perform better when they are confident of their job requirements and the specific procedures.
 This translates to better customer service as well.